blslade-neumont/final-web-app/README.md

-## angular-seed
+## final-web-app

-A simple starter project demonstrating the basic concepts of Angular.
+A project created for the final project in MTM282

 ### Usage